redis/redis-doc/topics/cluster-spec.md

 is set to 2, a slave will try to migrate only if its master remains with two working slaves.

+configEpoch conflicts resolution algorithm
+---

+When new `configEpoch` values are created via slave promotions during failovers, they are guaranteed to be unique.

+However during manual reshardings, when an hash slot is migrated from a node A to a node B, the resharding program will force B to upgrade its configuration to an epoch which is the greatest found in the cluster, plus 1 (unless the node is already the one with the greatest configuration epoch), without to require for an agreement from other nodes.
+This is needed so that the new slot configuration will win over the old one.

+This process happens when the system administator performs a manual resharding, however it is possible that when the slot is closed after a resharding and the node assigns itself a new configuration epoch, at the same time a failure happens, just before the new `configEpoch` is propagated to the cluster.
+A slave may start a failover and obtain the authorization.

+This scenario may lead to two nodes having the same `configEpoch`.
+There are other scenarios as well ending with two nodes having the same `configEpoch`:

+* New cluster creation: all nodes start with the same `configEpoch` of 0.
+* Possible software bugs.
+* Manual editing of the configurations, filesystem corruptions.

+When masters serving different hash slots have the same `configEpoch`, there are no issues, and we are more interested in making sure slaves failing over a master have a different and unique configuration epoch.

+However manual interventions or more reshardings may change the cluster configuration in different ways.
+The Redis Cluster main liveness property is that the slot configuration always converges, so we really want under every condition that all the master nodes have a different `configEpoch`.

+In order to enforce this, a conflicts resolution is used in the event that two nodes end with the same `configEpoch`.

+* IF a master node detects another master node is advertising itself with the same `configEpoch`.
+* AND IF the node has a lexicographically smaller Node ID compared to the other node claiming the same `configEpoch`.
+* THEN it increments its `currentEpoch` by 1, and uses it as the new `configEpoch`.

+If there are any set of nodes with the same `configEpoch`, all the nodes but the one with the greatest Node ID will move forward, guaranteeing that every node will pick an unique configEpoch regardless of what happened.

+This mechanism also guarantees that after a fresh cluster is created all nodes start with a different `configEpoch`.

 Publish/Subscribe
 ===